georgjz/georgjz.github.io/_drafts/wyvern/2022-06-16-wyvern-03-DRAFT.md

 I use Greek number names to denote the number of addressing elements *each element* of the seven sets support; these addressing modes don't necessarily have to be the same, we'll fix that in the next step.

 **2: For each set from step 1, create a set of addressing modes supported by each opcode (in that set).
 If an opcode adds a new addressing mode, expand that set in terms of previous sets.
 Else, give the set a unique new name.
 Skip opcodes whose addressing mode you have already found.** This is actually the hard part of my approach.
-That's why I call it "semiformal", since you'll still need to think along a bit.
+That's why I call it "semiformal" since you'll still need to think along a bit.
 Let's see an example to (hopefully) make this step clear.

 It is easiest to start with the $$\T{mono}$$ set, aka, the opcodes that only support one addressing mode.
 Using the [datasheet][wdcds], we find that the first opcode `clc` supports only $$Implied$$ addressing, since we have not seen it yet, we create a new set called $$Alpha$$ and add $$Implied$$ to it.
 Some of the following opcodes `sec`, `cli`, `tya`, etc. all support implied addressing, so we can eliminate them.
 When we come across `jsr`, for example, we add a new set $$Beta$$ with $$Absolute$$ in it.